 Aggressive driving behaviors can include speeding, frequent and unnecessary lane changes, tailgating, and running red or yellow lights.
-These behaviors create unsafe situations and can lead to road rage.
+These behaviors create unsafe situations.

-Driving too fast makes it harder to react to dangerous situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.
+Speeding endangers the driver and others on the roadway.
+Speeding makes it harder to react to situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.

 Road rage is a physical assault of a person or vehicle as a result of a traffic incident—this is a criminal offense punishable by incarceration.

 The best offense is solid defensive driving skills.
 Talk with your employees about the risks associated with speeding and aggressive driving.
-Encourage them to adopt safe habits.
+Educate on safe driving habits.
 Here are some talking points:

 Always be a cautious, considerate driver.
 Avoid creating a situation that may provoke another motorist: